-Toy and model train displays are a family favorite for the holiday season.
-Visit these Christmas model train exhibits in Washington, D.C., Maryland, and Virginia, and enjoy watching a variety of locomotives pull cars through miniature villages with seasonal decor.
-Each destination is unique and offers a special way to celebrate the magic of the season.
+One favorite family activity during the holiday season is seeing toy and model train displays.
+In 2019, visitors and locals will find many Christmas model train exhibits in Washington, D.C., Maryland, and Virginia, where they can enjoy watching a variety of locomotives pull cars through miniature villages with seasonal decor, or riding a streetcar with Santa Claus.
+Each of these destinations offers a unique and special way to celebrate the magic of the season.